robosuite: A Modular Simulation Framework and Benchmark for Robot Learning: System Modules

 \subsection{I/O Devices}

 \textbf{Devices} define the external controllers a user can teleoperate robots in real-time.
-A \class{Device} object reads user input from I/O devices, such as a \class{Keyboard} or a \class{SpaceMouse}, and parse it into control commands sent to the robots.
-In particular, the \href{https://3dconnexion.com/uk/spacemouse/}{\textbf{SpaceMouse}} from 3Dconnexion is a 3D mouse that we used extensively for collecting demonstrations~\cite{zhu2018reinforcement, mandlekar2018roboturk} and debugging task designs.
+A \class{Device} object reads user input from I/O devices, such as a \class{Keyboard}, \class{SpaceMouse} or \class{MJGUI}, and parse it into control commands sent to the robots.
+The \class{MJGUI} device uses MuJoCo's built in GUI and users' cursor to drag and drop certain pre-defined robot controller targets.
+The \href{https://3dconnexion.com/uk/spacemouse/}{\textbf{SpaceMouse}} from 3Dconnexion is a 3D mouse that we used extensively for collecting demonstrations~\cite{zhu2018reinforcement, mandlekar2018roboturk} and debugging task designs.
 More generally, we support any interface that implements the \class{Device} abstract class.
-In order to support your own custom device, simply subclass this base class and implement the required methods.
+To support your own custom device, simply subclass this base class and implement the required methods.